It can be difficult at times when you have a partner with addiction issues, although I’m sure I don’t have to tell you that.

 Once rehab or detoxing was completed, I would expect him to be fine at least by now, and for things to go back to normal (or how I imagined things would be when he wasn’t using).

 But still, things were different.
-He would typically have a period of depression that wouldn’t let up for a while, if at all.
+He would typically have a period of depression that wouldn’t let up for a while.
 He would be unmotivated, emotional, and I would feel that having a family only made it worse.
 I would try to help by getting him to do different things, like work out or eat better or anything that I had read might help, or I would become more resentful and upset because I had to continue to do things basically on my own.

 I thought that this was just life now.
 Stressful and scary when he was in active addiction, miserable and depressing when he was in recovery.
 And as you can guess, I blamed it mostly on him, and it actually took awhile for me to figure out that I had just as many issues that needed work.